SynraLLM/Synra/README.md

 ## Use Custom Models

-SynraLLM Chat supports custom language models through [MLC-LLM](https://llm.mlc.ai/).
+SynraLLM Chat supports custom language models through [MLC-LLM].
 Follow the following steps to use custom models on your local environment:

-1. (Optional) Compile the model into MLC format by following [the instructions](https://llm.mlc.ai/docs/compilation/convert_weights.html).
+1. (Optional) Compile the model into MLC format by following [the instructions].

-2. Host REST API through MLC-LLM by following [the instructions](https://llm.mlc.ai/docs/deploy/rest.html).
+2. Host REST API through MLC-LLM by following [the instructions].

 3. Go to [SynraLLM Chat](https://chat.SynraLLM.ai/), select "Settings" in the side bar, then select "MLC-LLM REST API (Advanced)" as "Model Type" and type the REST API endpoint URL from step 2.